aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/polygon/generate-uv-coordinates/_index.md

 ---
-title: How to Create UV Coordinates for Java 3D Models
+title: How to Create UV Coordinates Java – Generate UV for 3D Models
 linktitle: Generate UV Coordinates for Texture Mapping in Java 3D Models
 second_title: Aspose.3D Java API
-description: Learn how to create uv coordinates and how to generate uv for Java 3D models using Aspose.3D, and export OBJ file Java in a simple step‑by‑step guide.
+description: Learn how to **create uv coordinates java** and generate UV mapping for Java 3D models using Aspose.3D, then export the result as an OBJ file in a clear step‑by‑step guide.
 weight: 11
 url: /java/polygon/generate-uv-coordinates/
-date: 2026-03-07
+date: 2026-06-03
+keywords:
+- create uv coordinates java
+- export obj java
+- aspose 3d export obj
+schemas:
+- type: TechArticle
+  headline: How to Create UV Coordinates Java – Generate UV for 3D Models
+  description: Learn how to **create uv coordinates java** and generate UV mapping
+    for Java 3D models using Aspose.3D, then export the result as an OBJ file in a clear step‑by‑step guide.
+  dateModified: '2026-06-03'
+  author: Aspose
+- type: HowTo
+  name: How to Create UV Coordinates Java – Generate UV for 3D Models
+  description: Learn how to **create uv coordinates java** and generate UV mapping
+    for Java 3D models using Aspose.3D, then export the result as an OBJ file in a clear step‑by‑step guide.
+  steps:
+  - name: Set Document Directory Path
+    text: Define where the generated OBJ file will be saved. > **Pro tip:** Use an absolute path or `System.getProperty("user.dir")` to avoid relative‑path surprises.
+  - name: Create a Scene
+    text: '`Scene` is Aspose.3D''s top‑level container that holds all objects, lights, and cameras in a 3‑D world.'
+  - name: Create a Mesh
+    text: '`Mesh` represents a geometric object composed of vertices, edges, and faces.
+      We’ll start with a simple box mesh and deliberately remove any built‑in UV data to simulate a mesh that lacks texture coordinates.'
+  - name: Generate UV Coordinates
+    text: '`PolygonModifier.generateUV` creates a basic planar UV layout for any mesh you pass in.
+The method returns a `VertexElement` that holds the new UV data.'
+  - name: Associate UV Data with the Mesh
+    text: Now attach the generated UV element back to the mesh so that it becomes part of the vertex data.
+  - name: Create a Node and Add Mesh to the Scene
+    text: '`Node` is an element in the scene graph that can hold geometry, transforms, and other properties. `Node` represents an instance of a geometry in the scene graph.
+Adding the mesh to a node makes it renderable and ready for export.'
+  - name: Export OBJ File Java
+    text: '`FileFormat.WAVEFRONTOBJ` specifies the OBJ file format for saving the scene.
+Finally, write the entire scene—including our newly created UV coordinates—to an OBJ file, which can be opened in virtually any 3‑D tool. > **What to expect:**
+      Opening `test.obj` in a viewer like Blender should show the bo'
+- type: FAQPage
+  questions:
+  - question: What is UV mapping?
+    answer: It’s the process of assigning 2‑D texture coordinates (U & V) to 3‑D vertices.
+  - question: Which library helps you generate UV in Java?
+    answer: Aspose.3D for Java.
+  - question: Do I need a license to try this?
+    answer: A free trial is available; a license is required for production.
+  - question: Can I export the result as OBJ?
+    answer: Yes – use `scene.save(..., FileFormat.WAVEFRONTOBJ)`.
+  - question: What are the main steps?
+    answer: Create a scene, build a mesh, generate UV, attach it, and save.
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Create UV Coordinates for Java 3D Models
+# How to Create UV Coordinates Java – Generate UV for 3D Models

 ## Introduction

-If you’re looking to **how to create uv** coordinates for texture mapping in a Java 3D model, you’ve come to the right place.
+If you’re looking to **create uv coordinates java** for texture mapping in a Java 3D model, you’ve landed in the right spot.
 In this tutorial we’ll walk through the exact steps required to generate UV data manually with Aspose.3D, attach it to a mesh, and finally **export OBJ file Java**‑compatible geometry.
-By the end, you’ll understand why UV mapping matters, how to generate it programmatically, and how to verify the result in a standard OBJ viewer.
+By the end, you’ll understand why UV mapping matters, how to generate it programmatically, and how to verify the result in any standard OBJ viewer.

 ## Quick Answers
 - **What is UV mapping?** It’s the process of assigning 2‑D texture coordinates (U & V) to 3‑D vertices.